Brenin/Stuff/Android/GoogleSignInTesting/README.md

 # Stuff

-Playing around woth Google sign in function
+Playing around with Google sign in